PlugNPush/ProjectCapstoneAWS/README.md

 - How would the policy restrict the access granted to you by this additional statement?
 - If the policy included both the statement on the left and the statement in question 2, could you terminate an m3.xlarge instance that existed in the account?

+The policy would restrict the access granted by the additional statement to the ec2 service.
+It would allow all actions on ec2 instances.
+If the policy included both statements, you could not terminate an m3.xlarge instance that existed in the account because the first statement would deny the action.

 <div id='sight'/>